Alphaopen/alphalogic_api3/docs/alphalogic_api3.rst

 * ``__init__``.
 You can't do anything with parameters, events, commands here.
 * Create parameters, events, commands
 * ``handle_prepare_for_work`` handle

+..
+Note:: Order of ``handle_prepare_for_work`` handle calls is from child objects to the root object.
+All initialization including handler calls is performed inside the Root constructor.

 Removed by user
 ---------------